Hes-Siemelink/instacli/instacli-spec/core-concepts/Command line options.md

 Global options:
-  --help, -h          Print help on a script or directory and does not run anything --print-output, -o   Print the output at the end of the script --non-interactive, -q   Indicate that Instacli should not prompt for user input --debug, -d         Run in debug mode.
+  --help, -h          Print help on a script or directory and does not run anything --output, -o        Print the output at the end of the script in Yaml format --output-json, -j   Print the output at the end of the script in Json format --non-interactive, -q   Indicate that Instacli should not prompt for user input --debug, -d         Run in debug mode.
 Prints stacktraces when an error occurs.
 ```